ucll-introductieproject/challenges-23-24/README.md

 We advise you to complete the challenges in their numbered order.
 Start with the introduction challenges and then the git challenges.
 Afterwards the order can be freely chosen.

+## Getting Updates

+It is a good idea to check for updates before you start working.

+To do so, update the challenges-23-24 folder (execute the command `git pull` from git bash in the folder), and copy the files over again if you see that there are changes.

 ## Working with markdown

 Every challenge is presented as a _markdown_ file.